 - Monthly sublease: This type of sublease tells the start date for the agreement.
-Also, it mentions about the notice the sub-lessee should provide before they move-out.
+Also, it mentions the notice the sub-lessee should provide before they move out.

 - Weakly sublease: Like the monthly sublease, this lease also indicates the starting date for the agreement.
 Moreover, it also mentions the amount of notice that is compulsory for the sub-lessee to provide before moving out.

 The sublease agreement must clearly mention the amount of rent and the due date for rent payment.
 Additionally, the payment method is also included.